 The Chapter operating budget is a planning document that defines projected expenses and revenues for the year.
 The budget is developed in the fall and finalized in January.
 The Executive Board reviews the budgeted vs. actual expenses each month.
 An internal review of financial records is conducted each year, and an external audit is conducted at least once every two years.

-A copy of the operating budget is available upon request from the VP Finance.
+A copy of the operating budget is available upon request from the chapter's Chief Financial Officer.
 Previous month financial statements can be viewed here.
 (You must be logged-in to view this page.)